-The Moderates' Dilemma: Asymmetric Costs and the Case of Islamist Extremism in Indonesia
+The Moderates' Dilemma: Countering Violent Extremism in Indonesia

 Why do moderate majorities often fail to coordinate opposition to extremist minorities?
 Using the case of violent Islamist extremism in Indonesia, I show that moderates and extremists face asymmetric costs in the decision to voice their private preferences publicly.
 This asymmetry results in a failure of moderates to act collectively in line with their individual beliefs, a coordination dilemma which I call the “Moderates’ Dilemma.”
 I use original survey data, observational data, and case studies to substantiate the dilemma and show that its severity varies by an individual’s sensitivity to reputation costs and uncertainty about support for violence.
 My dissertation is comprised of four parts: developing a theory of moderate mobilization; defining and testing a typology of moderates and their characteristics; empirically testing the observable implications of the dilemma; and using case studies to highlight the dilemma for elites relative to the masses.
 This work draws on theory from across social science disciplines to understand the microfoundations of moderate mobilization.
 In doing so, it straddles the boundary of international relations and comparative politics to shed light on the obstacles to countering Islamic extremism in the contemporary world.

-"The Moderates' Dilemma: Obstacles to Mobilization Against Islamist Extremism in Indonesia" (Job Market Paper)
+"The Moderates' Dilemma: Obstacles to Mobilization Against Islamist Extremism" (Under Review)